Earning and Money

 Needs:

-• Capital to deploy into investments
+• Capital to deploy and investment knowledge

 Common Income Mistakes